- Resumé & Bio

 The taste, surprisingly, was not completely unpleasant.
 It was warm, soft and had that addictingly spicy Doritos taste.
 The inside had some kind of cheese-like substance that really wanted to trick you into believing it was cheese.
 It wasn’t cheese, of course.
 But it was a solid B- effort.
 The consistency, though, was pretty gnarly.
 With your average mozzarella stick, there’s an internal barrier between the cheese and the casing.
 It logically separates the flavors to make them individual, but complimentary.
 Doritos Loaded Bites however believes that logic is for fags and mushes everything together in a warm, moist, cheese-ish heartburn.
 And in a disgusting way, it was almost decent.

-Without warning, the after taste kicked into full gear.
-Chances are you’re aware of that Doritos aftertaste that can stay with you for hours.
-If you’ve ever fallen asleep after eating Doritos, that morning taste in your mouth is enough to make you want to scrub your tongue with a steel wire brush.
+Then, without warning, the after taste kicked into full gear.
+You may be aware of that Doritos aftertaste that can stay with you for hours after finishing a bag.
+If you’ve ever fallen asleep after eating Doritos (this is considered a Depression Merit Badge), that morning taste in your mouth is enough to make you want to scrub your tongue with a steel wire brush.
 But these came almost immediately after swallowing.
-I quickly ate the other three, followed by a generous heaping of carbonated Coke to fizz-burn my mouth out.
+I quickly ate the other three before my mind could scream “No!” and followed it down with a generous heaping of carbonated Coke to fizz-burn my mouth clean.

 Finally vegans can enjoy the regret of a Big Bite.